Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Tubes of short curves and minimal surfaces

 Let $\gamma$ be a {\scg} in a complete hyperbolic $3$-manifold $M$, and $\T$ be its {\mst} with tube radius $r_0$.
 Let $\tau\in\PSL$ be a loxodromic element of {\cl} $\Lcal = \ell + \sqrt{-1}\,\theta$ representing $\gamma$, with $\ell > 0$ and $\theta \in [-\pi,\pi)$.
 Suppose $\tilde{\gamma}$ is a lift of $\gamma$ in $\H^3$ which is the axis of $\tau$, letting $a = |\theta|/\ell$, we define a surface in $\T$ as follows: \be \Ascr_a =\frac{\Hscr_a\cap\Nscr_{r_0}(\tilde{\gamma})} {\langle \tau \rangle}\ . \ene It is not hard to see that each component of $\Ascr_a \cap\partial \Nscr_r(\gamma)$ is a closed geodesic {\wrt} the induced metric on $\partial \Nscr_r(\gamma)$, for each $r \in (0, r_0]$, with $\Nscr_r(\gamma) = \Nscr_r(\tilde{\gamma})/\langle \tau \rangle$.
 It is proven in \cite{Wan12} that $\Ascr_a$ is indeed a minimal annulus in $\T$, moreover, its area is explicitly computed as: \be \Area(\Ascr_a) = 2\int_0^{r_0}\sqrt{\ell^2\cosh^2(u) + \theta^2\sinh^2(u)}\,du\ . \ene

 0.1in Now we prove the following technical estimate, where we introduce a constant $\varepsilon_1 = \Ot\left(\frac32\right)$ to guarantee a key inequality \eqref{area-comp2}, when the real length of $\gamma$ is less than this constant and the inequality \eqref{ratio} is satisfied.
-A quick check on the parameters we find in this case, $a = |\theta|/\ell > 12.7505$, and $\Hscr_a$ is globally unstable.

 \bt If a complete {\htm} $M$ contains a {\scg} $\gamma$ whose {\cl} $\Lcal = \ell + \sqrt{-1}\,\theta$ satisfies: \ben \item $\ell < \varepsilon_1 = \Ot\left(\frac32\right) = \frac{\sqrt{3}}{4\pi}\left[\cosh^{-1} \left(\frac{1}{1+5\sqrt{2}}+1\right)\right]^2 \approx 0.03347\ $; \item $|\theta|/\sqrt{\ell} >\sqrt[4]{3\pi^2} \approx 2.33268\ $, \een then we have \be \Area(\partial\T) = \pi\ell\sinh(2r_0) < |\theta|\cosh(r_0) < \Area(\Ascr_a)\ , \ene where $a=|\theta|/\ell$. \et